 paper island // Post-brunch and gallery, we took a long, long walk all around the city before re-directing and heading to Copenhagen Street Food, where our favorite was the pulled duck burger, hands down.
 After, we wandered into Copenhagen Contemporary in search of a changing station and quiet place to feed.
 I’m not cool enough for modern art, but I really loved the layout & space here, and a few of the exhibits piqued our interest.

-nyhavn // This is the part of the city that you picture when you think of Copenhagen — and I was shocked to find how small it was!
+nyhavn // This is the part of the city that you picture when you think of Copenhagen.
+But I was shocked to find how small it was!

-It was as picturesque and as touristy as you’d expect, so we just did a quick stroll and admired the colorful buildings and boats along the canal.
+It was as picturesque and as touristy as you’d expect.
+We just did a quick stroll and admired the colorful buildings and boats along the canal.
 It was the perfect pre- & post-stop to Paper Island, but definitely not somewhere we needed any extra time to explore.

 I might, however, feel different in the summertime if a glass of rosé was involved.